falconstryker/AmesCAP/docs/source/installation.rst

    cd AmesCAP

    # Create conda environment with all dependencies including pyshtools
-   conda env create -f environment.yml -n amescap python=3.13
+   conda env create -f environment.yml -n amescap

    # Activate the environment
    conda activate amescap

+   # Install the package with spectral analysis support
+   pip install .[spectral]

    # It is safe to remove the clone after install
    cd .. # Move out of the AmesCAP repository rm -rf AmesCAP # Remove the cloned repository

+   # Don't forget to copy the profile file to your home directory
+   cp /opt/anaconda3/envs/amescap/mars_templates/amescap_profile ~/.amescap_profile

+   # To deactivate the environment, run:
+   conda deactivate

 **Method 1: Using pip**